How we use Artificial Intelligence

 Finding themes in data

 We use AI topic modelling tools to help categorise qualitative data and make it easier to identify themes and trends.
-It evaluates free text responses to staff surveys and questions customers ask our digital assistants so we can analyse themes and address staff and customer pain points.
+It evaluates free text responses to staff surveys and questions customers ask our digital assistants so we can analyse themes and address common issues for staff and customers.

 We use intelligent document processing tools in the upload document service in the Medicare online account and myGov.
 The tool performs a quality check function to confirm if pages are missing or need to be rotated.